seasketch/geoprocessing/packages/wiki-docs/Concepts.md

 }
 ```

-It's a `boundaryAreaOverlap` metric for sketch `abc123`, measuring an overlap of `75066893245.88089 square meters` with the `eez` boundary.
+It's a metric measuring the area of boundaries for sketch `abc123`, measuring an overlap of `75066893245.88089 square meters` with the `eez` boundary.
 There is no associated group or geography.
 The name of the sketch is additionally included for human readability.

 # Objectives